Swedish to English Translation Services

-Certified Swedish to English translation services are often required for immigration, academic, medical and legal purposes.
+Certified Swedish to English document translation services are often required for immigration, academic, medical and legal purposes.
 The Swedish language comes with a rich history.
 In fact, the very first version of Swedish (called “Old Swedish”) came from the Norse language — the same language spoken on the mighty Viking ships!

 These days, if you plan on hiring someone to do a Swedish translation for you, you’re going to need someone who pays attention to the small stuff.
 That’s because Swedish comes with all kinds of details that you don’t see in other languages.

 One good thing, though, is the fact that Swedish dialects don’t have any effect on written documents.
 Swedish speakers will talk slightly differently, depending on where they’re from, but they all write the same.
 That way, your translator only needs to focus on one style of writing!

 One other thing you won’t have to worry about in a Swedish translation is being overly-formal.
 Over the years, written Swedish has gotten much less formal.
 By the end of the 19th century, it was almost as casual as the spoken language!

 But that’s where the conveniences end.
 If you want to end up with the very best English to Swedish translation, you’ve got to keep these details in mind:

 The Swedish sentence structure isn’t always the same

 Many times, Swedish uses the same Subject-Verb-Object sentence structure that English does.
 However, there are times when that structure doesn’t apply — like when Swedes want to place a major emphasis on something.
 In those cases, the verb can move to the end of the sentence.

 As a result, your translator may have to rearrange some sentences before they’ll make sense — which means your English to Swedish document translation will take longer.